lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

     pair_coeff 2 2 5.0 1.0
     pair_coeff 1 2 0.05 1.0

-.. container:: justify

 Here, both particle types have the same :math:`\sigma` value of 1.0 so that both particles have the same diameter.
 There is a large energy parameter :math:`\epsilon_{11} = \epsilon_{22} = 5.0` for self-interaction (i.e. interaction between particles of the same type), and a low energy parameter :math:`\epsilon_{12} = 0.05` for interaction between particles of different types.

-.. container:: justify

 Finally, to easily adjust the system density and create a liquid-looking phase, the pressure was imposed by replacing *fix nve* by *fix nph*:

 ..  code-block:: lammps

     fix mynph all nph iso 1.0 1.0 1.0

-.. container:: justify

 With *fix nph* and a pressure of 1, LAMMPS adjusts the box dimensions until the pressure is close to 1.
 Here, reaching a pressure of 1 requires reducing the initial box dimensions.

 From atoms to molecules
 -----------------------

-.. container:: justify

 You can download an example of |input_dumbbell_solution| for simulating dumbell molecules.

 .. |input_dumbbell_solution| raw:: html

     <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial1/exercises/dumbbell/input.lammps" target="_blank">input</a>

-.. container:: justify

 The first important change to make to the inputs from the tutorial is the *atom_style*: an *atom_style* that allows for the atoms to be connected by bonds is needed.
 It is also necessary to specify the *bond_style*, i.e. the type of potential (here harmonic) that will keep the atoms
 together:

 ..  code-block:: lammps

     atom_style molecular
     bond_style harmonic

-.. container:: justify

 When creating the box, it is necessary to make memory space for the bond:

 ..  code-block:: lammps

     create_box 2 simulation_box bond/types 1 extra/bond/per/atom 1

-.. container:: justify

 Then, one just needs to import the *molecule template*, and use the template when creating the atoms as follows:

 ..  code-block:: lammps